Snow

 Weight

-the most important rider characteristic in determining board size
+is by far, the most important rider characteristic in determining

-snowboard acts like a leaf spring, in that it has no clue how tall the person
+acts like a leaf spring, in that it has no clue how tall

 - When

-lighter person on a longer board will usually have problems controling their board
+person on a longer board will usually have problems controling

 Height